Top 6 Retirement Mistakes To Avoid

 Here’s a special brag that I’d like to share with everyone today.

-I purchased a Hamilton Beach juicer in brand new condition from Value Village for $7.99.
+I purchased a Hamilton Beach juicer in brand-new condition from Value Village for $7.99.

 I was told to cut the cord and email them a pic of the machine with the cord cut.

-Now that is great customer service.
+Now, that is excellent customer service.

 CBB Finance Tip